Grief Loneliness: What I’ve Learned From Withstanding Loss

 Even as siblings, my brother and I processed the loss of our father very differently from one another — but that’s not uncommon.

 “Grief is a unique experience in that, for example, two siblings can lose the same parent, yet both will experience the loss differently.
 Both individuals had a unique relationship with that parent, unique memories and stories, and a filter through which they viewed the parent.”

 Grief is a deeply personal experience that can — and does — feel different for everyone involved.

-When my brother passed away just a few months after my father, my mother and I became inseparable.
+When my brother passed away on the night before Thanksgiving, just a few months after my father, my mother and I became inseparable.
 My husband took care of our children at home and I moved in with my mom for a little while.